WhiteNoiz-22/ReplicantSounds/README.md

 ﻿# Video Game Music App

 A React web application that displays the most popular video games and lets you quickly search for their soundtracks on Spotify or YouTube.
-Built with Vite, React Query, Bootstrap, and the RAWG Video Games Database API.
+Built with ReactJs, Vite, MySQL, Express, NodeJs, React Query, Bootstrap, and the RAWG Video Games Database API.

 ---